Skip to Content

 A few weeks ago I visited Old Sturbridge Village (a living history museum focusing on early 19th century life in New England,) and one of the things I did while I was there was to take a plant literacy tour to learn about edible weeds.

-It was an absolutely beautiful day with blue skies, sunshine, and a slight breeze, and if I hadn’t needed to get home to let my dog outside, I think I could have stayed there all day walking around the village and learning about the different plants.
+It was an absolutely beautiful day with blue skies, sunshine, and a slight breeze, and if I hadn’t needed to get home for my dog to go outside, I think I could have stayed there all day walking around the village and learning about the different plants.
+The tour guide was one of the costumed interpreters from the village, and he seemed to know just about everything there was to know about plants, both the ones growing in the gardens and the ones growing wild along the roadside.

 Edible and Medicinal “Weeds”